You are here

 No minimum required

-The Mississippi 4-H Shooting Sports State Championship will be held July 14 and 15, 2023, in Jackson at the Capitol Gun Club and Mississippi Law Enforcement Officers’ Training Academy.
+The Mississippi 4-H Shooting Sports State Invitational will be held in mid-July in Jackson at the Capitol Gun Club and Mississippi Law Enforcement Officers’ Training Academy.

 General Participation